mikeanthonywild/osiris-docs/interim/draft.md

 ### CCD and CMOS sensor technologies

-The sensors themselves fall into one of two categories depending on technology used: Charge-coupled Devices (CCD) and Complementary Metal-Oxide Semiconductors (CMOS).
+The sensors themselves fall into one of two categories depending on technology used: Charge-coupled devices (CCD) and complementary metal-oxide-semiconductors (CMOS).
 While both use an array of photosites to collect charge from incident photons during exposure time, the readout and analogue-to-digital conversion process differs for each.
 During readout time, CCDs sequentially shift the accumulated charges into horizontal and vertical readout registers where they are transferred to a chip-level output amplifier and analogue-to-digital converter to generate a binary bitstream.
 CCD image sensors are capable of very low noise and high sensitivity due to the use optimised photosites; this made them a very popular choice for applications demanding high image quality.

 Unlike CCDs, which rely on a very specialised fabrication process, CMOS sensors can be manufactured using traditional CMOS processes, benefiting greatly from the associated economies of scale.
 Active Pixel Sensors (APS), the most common form of CMOS sensor, differ from CCDs in that each photosite contains a dedicated amplifier, meaning that the light-induced voltages can be driven directly to the row and column decoders for digitisation.
 Because of the CMOS fabrication process, other camera functions can also be integrated onto the same chip, cutting both the cost and size of the device.[10]
 This level of integration, and the faster speeds of parallel readout processing have meant that CMOS sensors have seen a recent surge in popularity, and are forecast to account for 85% of the total image sensor market in 2017.[11]